 Perhaps you’re interested in stewarding street trees, community gardens, or advocating for environmental education?
 Maybe you’d like to organize a corporate volunteer day for you and your co-workers?
 Or maybe you don’t know yet, but still want to help.
 That’s okay because there are a large amount of community-based organizations that need your help through donations and support.

-If you’re interested in finding out how you can support your local group by helping to collect environmental data, send us a message at email@example.com.
+If you’re interested in finding out how you can support your local group by helping to collect environmental sensor data, send us a message at firstname.lastname@example.org.